AbdyKhanY/Portfolio-Projects/Stock Data Project/README.md

 ### 1. Data Ingestion

-* Stock data is fetched from Alpha Vantage API
+* Stock data is retrieved from the Alpha Vantage API
-* Lambda function triggers API call automatically
+* AWS Lambda is triggered to fetch data automatically

 ### 2. Data Processing

 * JSON response is parsed into structured format
-* Data cleaning includes:
+* Data is cleaned using:

   * Null handling
   * Deduplication